python/devguide/pullrequest.rst

 Here is a quick overview of you can contribute to CPython on GitHub:

-1.  `Create an Issue`_ that describes your change, if it doesn't exist and you're explicitly working on something
+1. If an issue doesn't already exist, `create an Issue`_ that describes your change

 2.  `Get started`_ and set up your system